clclab/clclab-website/README.md

 - `jekyll/_data/people.yml` A text file with all details about people associated to the lab.
 These details are stored as a [YAML](https://en.wikipedia.org/wiki/YAML) file, a super simple and human readable format.
-- `jekyll/publications.bib` A BibTeX file with all publications of the CLC lab.
-These are shown on the publications page.
+- `jekyll/publications.bib` A BibTeX file with all publications of the CLC lab; see below on edit instructions.
 - `media/` contains, well, media: images, pdfs of publications, etc.
 - `posts/` contains the updates shown on the homepage.
 Every post gets its own markdown file, see more about that below.

 You can ignore: `jekyll/_layouts`, `jekyll/assets` and `jekyll/_includes`.

+## Updating publications

+You can update the publications by editing `jekyll/bibliography/clc_publications.bib`.
+Note that it's easy to corrupt the bibtex file by forgetting brackets and comma's.
+So alternatively, you can also use software like BibDesk to manage the bibtex file.

+Custom fields:

+* `CLC-A-Conference={1}` indicates that this is a publication at an A conference.

 ## Writing posts
 Jekyll files typically start with a *header* (between three dashes) with properties of the document (title, categories, etc), again in YAML.